• Skip to main content

 • The ribs were also tender but noticeably under-seasoned.

-Because we ordered gluten-free, the BBQ sauce came on the side: Ken’s Cannonball BBQ Sauce, which is gluten-free and vegan.
-It was slightly sweet, smoky, tangy, and added a much-needed kick to the meats.
+Because we ordered gluten-free, the BBQ sauce came on the side: Ken's Cannonball BBQ Sauce, which is gluten-free and vegan.
+It was slightly sweet, smoky, tangy, and added much-needed moisture and flavor boost to the meats.

 animal kingdom flame tree barbecue coleslaw dairy free coleslaw and gluten free sauce

-• Baked beans: Honestly our least favorite.
-They tasted dry and overcooked with a spicy, ketchup-heavy sauce.
+• Baked beans: Honestly our least favorite item of the day and would not get again.
+They tasted dry and overcooked with a spicy yet ketchup-heavy sauce that really did not work.

-• Coleslaw (for those who can have it): Pretty standard Southern-style coleslaw.
+• Coleslaw (Again, Not GF): Pretty standard Southern-style coleslaw.
 Creamy, tangy, and crunchy.

 flame tree barbecue Signature Baked Beans

-Great portion size, allergy-friendly with a few modifications, and filling.
-Just don’t expect Memphis BBQ levels of seasoning.
+Great portion size, can easily feed two people, and easily made allergy-friendly with a few modifications.
+Just don't expect Memphis BBQ levels of seasoning.

 Impossible Burnt Ends- $12.29